Prospective business owners register their businesses in at least two, and possibly three ways. They

 partners protection from personal liability for the acts of the

-all partners (misconduct, negligence, etc.).
-LLPs are often used by
+affect all partners (misconduct, negligence, etc.).
+However, the

 professional businesses, such as doctors, lawyers, and CPA firms.